pianocomposer321/yabs.nvim/README.md

 ## About

 yabs.nvim adds vscode-like tasks feature to neovim.
-It allows you to specify specific commands that are associated with certain filetypes (or whole projects), as well as where the output for those commands should go, and run them with a keybinding.
-For example, for a python file you could have a `run` task that runs `python3 %` in the terminal; for rust you could have a `build` task and a `run` task that run `cargo build`, sending the output to the quickfix list, and `cargo run`, sending the output to the terminal, respectively; and for javascript, you could have a task to start the frontend server, one to start the backend server, and one to run tests.
+It allows you to define specific commands that are associated with certain filetypes (or whole projects), as well as where the output for those commands should go, and execute them with a keybinding.
+For example, for a python file you could have a `run` task that runs `python3 %` in the terminal; for rust you could have a `build` task and a `run` task that executes `cargo build`, sending the output to the quickfix list, and `cargo run`, sending the output to the terminal, respectively; and for javascript, you could have a task to start the frontend server, one to start the backend server, and another one to run tests.

 ## Installation
 Packer.nvim: